-Writing Women (YW) (unit including introductory historical context, assignments and support activities while students read)
+Writing Women (YW) (the unit including introductory historical context, assignments and support activities while students read)

-Character Development (unit including Faulkner’s “A Rose for Emily,” Glaspell’s “A Jury of Her Peers,” Chopin’s “The Story of An Hour”)
+Character Development (the unit including Faulkner’s “A Rose for Emily,” Glaspell’s “A Jury of Her Peers,” Chopin’s “The Story of An Hour”)

 Flannery O’Connor’s “A Good Man Is Hard to Find” (2-3 sessions)

 Connotation and Color Imagery in “Gatsby” (multi-session unit with pre- and post-reading activities and ongoing assignments)

 “Gatsby” and it’s Cover Art pre-and post-reading activities with different versions of the cover art and title